 v’-a-TAH t’-va-KESH l’-KHA g’-do-LOT al t’-va-KESH kee hi-n’-NEE may-VEE al kol ba-SAR n’-UM a-do-NAI v’-na-ta-TEE l’-KHA et naf-sh’-KHA l’-sha-LAL al kol ha-m’-ko-MOT a-SHER TAY-lekh sham

-In the midst of the calamity, Jeremiah rebukes his closest student, Baruch son of Neriah, for being concerned about his personal welfare at a time of national crisis.
-Some suggest that as his grandfather was Maaseiah, governor of Jerusalem in Josiah’s reign (2 Chronicles 34:8), Baruch also hoped for high office, only to see his aspirations dissipate.
-Ancient rabbinic commentary attributes to Baruch a higher motivation.
-He was hoping, like great students before him such as Joshua and Elisha to receive the gift of prophecy.
-However, at a time when people are suffering, personal goals, even spiritual ones, must be set aside.Comment
+In the midst of the calamity, Yirmiyahu rebukes his closest student, Baruch son of Nerya, for being concerned about his personal welfare at a time of national crisis.
+Some suggest that as his grandfather was Maasayahu, governor of Yerushalayim during Yoshiyahu’s reign (II Chronicles 34:8), Baruch also hoped for high office, only to see his aspirations dissipate.
+Rashi, however attributes a higher motivation to Baruch: He was hoping, like great students of prophets before him, such as Yehoshua and Elisha, to receive the gift of prophecy.
+However, Yirmiyahu reminds his student, at a time when the people are suffering, personal goals – even spiritual ones – must be set aside.Comment